Sydney-Informatics-Hub/RNASeq-DE/README.md

    * This launches multiple tasks (e.g. `./Scripts/<task>.sh`) in parallel
    * Each line of `./Inputs/<task>.inputs` is used as input into a single `<task>.sh`
    * __Compute resources__ should be scaled to the size of your data.
 Recommendations are provided in the user guide.
 [Benchmarking](#benchmarking) can also be used as a guide.

+The steps below explain how to process samples in `cohort.config`.
+Replace `cohort.config` with your own `.config` file.

 ### 1. QC of raw FASTQs